docker/docs/contribute/style/recommended-words.md

 Instead of:

 _We created a feature for you to add widgets.
-One exception: You can use we recommend instead of it is recommended or GitLab recommends._
+One exception: You can use we recommend instead of it is recommended or Docker recommends._